 It was so much fun to plan and host.
-Get ready for LOTS of photos, details and links (some are affiliate links).
+Get ready for LOTS of photos, details and links (some are compensated affiliate links, used at no cost to you).
 I’d love for you to pin this post on Pinterest!

 I looked at hundreds of pirate invitations before finally selecting this cute invitation from Minted.
-(Bonus, with this link you will get $25 off your order of $50 or more!).
 I changed the wording from what was on the site, and their amazing designers formatted it to look perfect.
 The quality of Minted cards surpasses any other company I have bought from online, without question.

 For the kids, I found pirate hat/patch/sword sets at Dollar Tree at Halloween last year.
-Yes, I bought 25 of them 9 months before Elias’s birthday.
-I knew I wouldn’t find a better deal in July!
-Thank goodness he didn’t change his mind!
+Yes, I bought 25 of them 9 months before Elias's pirate birthday.
+I knew I wouldn't find a better deal in July!
+Thank goodness he didn't change his mind!
 We had an old pallet that I wrapped rope around.
 I then hung the hats up with clothespins.
 I was in love with it.
+(Find similar pirate hats here.)

 I also painted cardboard paper towel rolls black and then wrapped the ends with gold washi tape to make telescopes.
-But with everything going on, we didn’t distribute them (just had them in a basket near the ship) so only some kids grabbed them while playing.
-They were really cute, and Elias had fun with them even after the party!
+But with everything going on, we didn't distribute them (just had them in a basket near the ship) so only some kids grabbed them while playing.
+They were really cute, and Elias had fun with them even after the pirate party!
+These pirate birthday party favor telescopes are a super cute option as well.

 Because I was worried about not having enough hats, I also bought some red fabric, which I ripped into 3 inch strips.
 By the end of the party half the kids had on hats and half had fabric strips (you'll see them more in other photos!).